wp-plugins/lightbox-plus/readme.txt

 = When resetting/re-initializing LBP the setting do not appear correctly when the page reloads, what gives? =

 This problem is only apparent in Chrome and Opera.
 It seems to works fine in Internet Explorer, Firefox and Safari.
 There are some browser related issues and I am investigating the problem at this time.
 For Chrome the settings are being saved but not displayed immediately, click on the Lightbox Plus Colorbox link under appearance and you will see the current settings.
-Opera for whatever reason is completely failing to save re-initialization settings, you must manually set and save them or use another browser.
-And, no, it doesn't make sense since it's server side activity.
+Opera for whatever reason is completely failing to save re-initialization settings; you must manually set and save them or use another browser.
+And, no, it doesn't make sense since its server side activity.

 = Additional FAQs from Colorbox =